otrv4/otrv4/otrv4.md

     The *next* ratchet [i.e. sender_keyid+1] public key for the sender

-Top half of counter init (CTR)

-    This should monotonically increase (as a big-endian value) for each message sent with the same (sender keyid, recipient keyid) pair, and must not be all 0x00.

 Encrypted message (DATA)

-    Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform AES128 counter-mode (CTR) encryption of the message.
+    Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform Xsalsa encryption of the message.
     The initial counter is a 16-byte value whose first 8 bytes are the above "top half of counter init" value, and whose last 8 bytes are all 0x00.
     Note that counter mode does not change the length of the message, so no message padding needs to be done.